-1. A licensee must accrue 40 clock hours of continuing education by every renewal period every two years.
-Of the 40 clock hours of continuing education, 3 clock hours must be accrued in ethics, 3 hours must be accrued in social and cultural foundations, and 6 clock hours must be accrued in diagnosis (assessment, diagnosis, and treatment under the Diagnostic and Statistical Manual of Mental Disorders 5, as published by the American Psychiatric Association).
-A board-approved supervisor must accrue 3 clock hours (of the required 40 clock hours of continuing education) in supervision.

-2. One continuing education hour (CEH) is equivalent to one clock hour.

-3. Accrual of continuing education begins only after the date the license was issued.

-4. CEHs accrued beyond the required 40 hours may not be applied toward the next renewal period.
-Renewal periods run from July 1 to June 30, every two years.

-5. The licensee is responsible for keeping a personal record of his/her CEHs until official notification of renewal is received.
-Licensees should not forward documentation of CEHs to the board office as they are accrued.

-6. At the time of renewal, 10 percent of the licensees will be audited to ensure that the continuing education requirement is being met.
-Audited licensees will be notified to submit documentation of accrued CEHs.
+- 1. A licensee must accrue 40 clock hours of continuing education by every renewal period every two years.
+Of the 40 clock hours of continuing education, 3 clock hours must be accrued in ethics and 6 clock hours must be accrued in diagnosis (assessment, diagnosis, and treatment under the Diagnostic and Statistical Manual of Mental Disorders 5, as published by the American Psychiatric Association).
+A board-approved supervisor must accrue 3 clock hours (of the required 40 clock hours of continuing education) in supervision. - 2.
+One continuing education hour (CEH) is equivalent to one clock hour. - 3.
+Accrual of continuing education begins only after the date the license was issued. - 4.
+CEHs accrued beyond the required 40 hours may not be applied toward the next renewal period.
+Renewal periods run from July 1 to June 30, every two years. - 5.
+The licensee is responsible for keeping a personal record of his/her CEHs until official notification of renewal is received.
+Licensees should not forward documentation of CEHs to the board office as they are accrued. - 6.
+At the time of renewal, 10 percent of the licensees will be audited to ensure that the continuing education requirement is being met.
+Audited licensees will be notified to submit documentation of accrued CEHs. - B. Approved Continuing Education for Licensed Professional Counselors and Board Approved Supervisors - 1.
+Continuing education requirements are meant to encourage personal and professional development throughout the counselor's career.
+For this reason, a wide range of options are offered to accommodate the diversity of counselors' training, experience, and geographic locations. - 2.
+A licensee may obtain the 40 CEHs through one or more of the options listed below.

-B. Approved Continuing Education for Licensed Professional Counselors and Board Approved Supervisors a.
-Continuing Education Approved by Other Organizations.
-Continuing education that is approved by either the American Counseling Association (ACA), its divisions, regions and state branches, Louisiana Counseling Association (LCA), or the National Board of Certified Counselors (NBCC) will be accepted by the Board of Examiners.
-One may contact these associations to find out which organizations, groups or individuals are approved providers.
-One may receive one clock hour of continuing education for each hour of direct participation in a structured educational format as a learner.
-Credit cannot be granted for: business/governance meetings; breaks; social activities including meal functions, except for actual time of a content speaker.
-Credit cannot be given for an approved session to persons who leave early from that session.
-Verification can consist of copies of certificates of attendance.

-1. Continuing education requirements are meant to encourage personal and professional development throughout the counselor's career.
-For this reason, a wide range of options are offered to accommodate the diversity of counselors' training, experience, and geographic locations.

-2. A licensee may obtain the 40 CEHs through one or more of the options listed below.
 Effective July 1, 2014 a maximum of 20 CEHs may be obtained through an online format, with the exception of coursework obtained through a regionally accredited institution of higher education.